On geometry of $2$-nondegenerate CR structures of hypersurface type and flag structures on leaf spaces of Levi foliations: Introduction

 Although to every regular CR symbol one can assign a homogeneous model, the existence of homogeneous models exhibiting a given nonregular CR symbol turned out to be a subtle question.
 In Section \ref{nongenericity section}, we show (Theorem \ref{gen_nonreg}) that for any fixed rank $r>1$, in the set of all CR symbols associated with 2-nondegenerate, hypersurface-type CR manifolds of odd dimension greater than $4r+1$ with rank $r$ Levi kernel, the CR symbols not associated with any homogeneous model are generic, and for $r=1$ the same results holds if the reduced Levi form is sign-definite, that is, when the CR structure is pseudoconvex.

 Despite these non-existence results for generic symbols, such homogeneous models do exist for specific nonregular symbols.
-In Section \ref{examples}, we demonstrate our constructions with three examples.
-All three examples are actually homogeneous CR manifolds exhibiting the maximally symmetric structures described in Theorem \ref{maintheorconst}, and they illustrate novel applications of this paper's main results.
-Example \ref{7d nonregular} has a nonregular CR symbol, and, as such, the method developed in this paper is the only known way to build an absolute parallelism over such CR manifolds such that the parallelism's automorphisms are all induced by the underlying CR manifolds symmetries.
-The other two examples have the same regular CR symbol in the sense of Definition \cite[Definition 2.2]{porter2017absolute} but different modified CR symbols, and, as such, while the construction of an absolute parallelism given in \cite{porter2017absolute} is the same for both examples, the construction given here varies, resulting in parallelisms of different dimensions for each example whose dimension matches that of the underlying CR manifold's symmetry group.
-The classification of nonregular CR symbols that admit homogeneous models is a nontrivial problem even for small dimensions and will be treated partially in a forthcoming paper \cite{SZ2}.
+In Section \ref{examples} and Section \ref{Examples of the canonical parallelism construction}, we demonstrate our constructions with four examples.
+All three examples of Section \ref{examples} are actually homogeneous CR manifolds exhibiting the maximally symmetric structures described in Theorem \ref{maintheorconst}, and they illustrate novel applications of this paper's main results.
+Example \ref{7d nonregular} has a nonregular CR symbol, and, as such, the method developed in this paper is the only known way to build an absolute parallelism over such CR manifolds such that the parallelism's automorphisms are all induced by its underlying CR manifold's symmetries.
+The other two examples in Section \ref{examples} have the same regular CR symbol in the sense of \cite[Definition 2.2]{porter2017absolute} but different modified CR symbols, and, as such, while the construction of an absolute parallelism given in \cite{porter2017absolute} is the same for both examples, the construction given here varies, resulting in parallelisms of different dimensions for each example and whose dimension matches that of the underlying CR manifold's symmetry group.
+In Section \ref{Examples of the canonical parallelism construction} we analyze a class of $2$-nondegenerate CR structures of hypersurface type with non-regular symbol on $11$-dimensional manifolds, that are in general nonhomogeneous, and for this class we implement our prolongation procedure for construction of absolute parallelisms, finding the structures' fundamental set of invariants and classifying all homogeneous models.